Millennium Prize Problems: Riemann hypothesis

-The real part of every nontrivial zero of the Riemann zeta function is $\frac{1}{2}$.
+The real part of every non-trivial zero of the Riemann zeta function is $\,\frac{1}{2}$.

-The Riemann hypothesis is that all nontrivial zeros of the Riemann zeta function have a real part of 1/2.
+The Riemann hypothesis is that all non-trivial zeros of the Riemann zeta function have a real part of $1/2$.
 A proof or disproof of this would have far-reaching implications in number theory, especially for the distribution of prime numbers.
 This was Hilbert's eighth problem, and is still considered an important open problem a century later.

-The problem has been well-known ever since it was originally posed by Bernhard Riemann in 1859.
+The problem has been well known ever since it was originally posed by Bernhard Riemann in 1859.
 The Clay Institute's exposition of the problem was given by Enrico Bombieri.

 Yang–Mills existence and mass gap

 In quantum field theory, the mass gap is the difference in energy between the vacuum and the next lowest energy state.
 The energy of the vacuum is zero by definition, and assuming that all energy states can be thought of as particles in plane-waves, the mass gap is the mass of the lightest particle.